geoserver/geoserver/doc/en/user/source/extensions/sldservice/index.rst

      - used only for raster layers, if set to true will generate a raster pallette that interpolates linearly between classified values
      - true|false
      -
+   * - percentages
+     - allows to obtain percentages of values in each class.
+For raster layers the percentages will be included in the label of the ColorMapEntry, while for vector layer they will  be placed in the rule title; in both the cases they will be placed at then end of the text between parenthesis.
+     - true|false
+     -
+   * - percentagesScale
+     - number of digits of percentages; default value is 1.
+     -

 Examples
 ~~~~~~~~~~